ebpf-networking/bash-cni/bashcni-bin/README.md

 The code becomes much simpler using the bridge plugin.
 The steps for ADD include
 - Read the configuration file `/etc/cni/net.d/10-bash-cni-plugin.conf`, which is created by the daemonset for each node.
 We get the network CIDR, subnet CIDR, and name from the configuration file.
 - Call the bridge plugin.
-It provides the guest interface MAC address, container IP address, and gateway IP address.
+It provides the host interface name, guest interface MAC address, container IP address, and gateway IP address.
 - Add an `ip route` entry in the container.
 - Output the needed information to stdout.